What Is Trunk-Based Development?

-Trunk-based development (TBD) is a branching model for software development where developers merge every new feature, bug fix, or other code change to one central branch in the version control system.
-This branch is called “trunk”, “mainline”, or in Git, the “master branch”.
+Trunk-based development (TBD) is a branching model and methodology for software development where development teams merge every new feature, bug fix, or other code change to one central branch in the version control system.
+This one branch is called “trunk,” “mainline,” or in GitHub, “main.”

-Trunk-based development enables continuous integration – and, by extension, continuous delivery – by creating an environment where commits to trunk naturally occur multiple times daily for each programmer.
-This makes it easy to satisfy the “everyone on the development team commits to trunk at least every 24 hours” requirement of continuous integration, and lays the foundation for the codebase to be releasable at any time, as is necessary for continuous delivery and continuous deployment.
+Trunk-based development makes it easy to satisfy the “everyone on the development team commits to trunk at least every 24 hours” requirement of continuous integration and lays the foundation for the codebase to be releasable at any time, as is necessary for continuous delivery and continuous deployment.

 Styles of TBD

-Depending on the size of the development team, two different styles of trunk-based development emerge: small teams will tend to simply merge every new change to trunk, while larger teams may use short-lived branches, owned by one person/pair, or a small team.
-These branches will be merged back to trunk within days of being cut from it.
-(Any changes that require more than a few days to make should be done using feature flags in a branch by abstraction method in order to prevent “merge hell” from long-lived feature branches.)
+Depending on the size of the development team, two different styles of trunk-based development emerge: small teams tend to merge every new change directly to the trunk, while larger teams use short-lived feature branches, owned by one person/pair, or a small team.
+These short-lived feature branches will be merged back into the trunk, ideally no less often than once per day.

 Pull Requests in TBD